Jack Bursey: Third Byrd expedition

-Bursey went on to accompany Byrd on his third Antarctic expedition in 1939–41, during which he and two other men made one of the longest dog-team trips ever recorded.
-They sledged into Marie Byrd Land over the Ross Ice Shelf, the first known men to step on this land, traveling more than 1200 mi in 83 days.
+Bursey went on to accompany Byrd on his third Antarctic expedition in 1939–1941, during which he and two other men made one of the longest dog-team trips ever recorded.
+They sledged into Marie Byrd Land over the Ross Ice Shelf, becoming the first known men to step on this land, traveling more than 1200 mi in 83 days.
 Today, there are mountains in the Hal Flood Range named after them: Mount Bursey, Mount Moulton, and Mount Berlin.
 Once again, each of the men on the expedition received a special Congressional medal.

 During World War II, Bursey joined the U.S. Coast Guard and was captain of a freight and supply ship in the Philippines.
 In 1955, by then a lieutenant commander, Bursey was assigned to Operation Deep Freeze for the International Geophysical Year.
 In this expedition, he led a party of Seabees a distance of 996 mi toward Byrd Station at latitude 80 degrees south, traveling in two vehicle-type Sno-Cats and one tractor-type Weasel.
 But for the first time, the deadly crevasses defeated Bursey and his party.
 Unable to get through, he was ordered back to the base.
 On the way home in 1957, Bursey received word that Admiral Byrd had died.